madelinezday/buttondown/guides/stripe.md

 ### Set up your Stripe account through Buttondown

-Buttondown integrates seamlessly with Stripe.
-We’ve even built a shortcut right into the “Paid Subscriptions” section of your Buttondown settings.
+We built a shortcut to sign up for Stripe in the "Paid Subscription" section of your Buttondown settings.

 ![Link to sign up for Stripe through Buttondown]()

-Once you confirm your new Stripe account’s email and password, you’ll be guided through a series of questions to activate payments.
+Once you verify your Buttondown email address and phone number, you’ll be guided through a series of questions to activate payments to your new Stripe account.
 Stripe will ask for various personal, business, and bank information including the last four digits of your social security number, your business address, and your account and routing numbers.
 For a step-by-step guide on completing this activation process, check out Stripe’s doc on how to “[Activate Your Account](https://stripe.com/docs/account/activate).”

 ### Add your preferred payment methods